 After delays resulting from logistical difficulties and then the arrival of stormy weather, the launch of 'Overlord' was postponed 24 hours to 6 June 1944.
 Eisenhower and General Sir Bernard Montgomery, the latter commanding all the Allied ground forces as the 21st Army Group, aimed to capture Caen within the first day, and liberate Paris within 90 days.

-The landing zone was divided into five assault areas, with the US forces attacking over 'Utah' beach (at the western end of the undertaking) and 'Omaha' beach, the British attacking over 'Gold' (iii) and 'Sword' beaches farther to the east, and the Canadians attacking over 'Juno' beach, a 6-mile (9.7-km) stretch of coast between the 'Gold' (iii) and 'Sword' beaches between La Rivière to the west and St Aubin sur Mer to the east.
-'Juno' beach also included the villages of Courseulles sur Mer and Bernières sur Mer.
+The landing zone was divided into five assault areas, with the US forces attacking over 'Utah' Beach (at the western end of the undertaking) and 'Omaha' Beach, the British attacking over 'Gold' (iii) and 'Sword' Beaches farther to the east, and the Canadians attacking over 'Juno' (ii) Beach, a 6-mile (9.7-km) stretch of coast between the 'Gold' (iii) and 'Sword' Beaches between La Rivière to the west and St Aubin sur Mer to the east.
+'Juno' (ii) Beach also included the villages of Courseulles sur Mer and Bernières sur Mer.

 Despite the fact that its strength and morale had been adversely affected by the tribulations of the campaigns in the USSR, North Africa and Italy, the German army nonetheless remained an exceptionally powerful fighting force.
 Even so, most of the German divisions tasked with the holding of the so-called 'Atlantic Wall' defences along the coast of France late in 1943 were composed of either new recruits or veteran units resting and rebuilding after service on the Eastern Front.
 The German strength in France was in the order of 856,000 men, of whom the majority were located along the coast.
 An additional 60,000 Hilfswillige ('volunteer helpers'), Soviet and Polish members of the German army, served on the French coast.
 Under the command of Generalfeldmarschall Erwin Rommel, the commander of Heeresgruppe 'B' in northern France, Belgium and the Netherlands, and Generalfeldmarschall Gerd von Rundstedt, the Oberbefehlshaber 'West', the defences of the 'Atlantic Wall', the line of coastal gun emplacements, machine gun nests, minefields and beach obstacles along the French coast, were significantly increased: in the first six months of 1944, the Germans laid 1.2 million tons of steel and 17.3 million cubic yards of concrete.
 Rommel also littered the coast in his area of responsibility with four million anti-tank and anti-personnel mines and 500,000 beach obstacles.

-Feuchtinger’s 21st Panzerdivision was deployed to the south-east of Caen, and two battalions of impressed Polish and Soviet troops were stationed on the flanks of 'Juno' beach adjacent to the 'Sword' and 'Gold' (iii) beaches.
+Feuchtinger’s 21st Panzerdivision was deployed to the south-east of Caen, and two battalions of impressed Polish and Soviet troops were stationed on the flanks of 'Juno' (ii) Beach adjacent to the 'Sword' and 'Gold' (iii) Beaches.